Music at Flyford Flavell Primary School

 Elgar is a local hero whom we will study on an annual basis making cross curricular links with history and geography.
 In Reception children will be introduced to Elgar as a local hero, learning some key facts about his life and where he lived.
 They will enjoy listening to a range of his compositions and will be able to talk about what they like.

 In Key Stage 1, children will refresh on their prior learning then study the composition of an orchestra.
 They will be able to pick out key orchestral features of the music of Elgar and respond to it in their own compositions.

 In Lower Key Stage 2, children will compare and contrast Elgar’s “The River” and “Pomp and Circumstance.”
 They will make a deep analysis of the pieces, working out the different emotions pieces evoke and why.
 They will then make compose their own music based on these pieces.

 In Upper Key Stage 2, Pupils will undertake a deeper analysis into the work of Elgar.
-They will look at how coding is used in musical pieces to provide subtle messages.
-They will use the findings of their analysis to compose their own musical pieces with coding.
+They will explore Elgar's Enigma Variations including Nimrod and reflect on how each piece represents a member of his family and friends.
+They will use the findings of their analysis to compose their own musical pieces which represent their family.
 By the time children leave Flyford Flavell Primary School, they will have a deep and secure appreciation of the life and works of Elgar.

 Children explore and develop a love of music through singing, sharing nursery rhymes and dancing.
 They continue to build on these skills by singing familiar songs from memory and performing in front of an audience on a variety of occasions.
 As part of the ‘Understanding the World’ area of learning the children are introduced to cultures and festivals from around the world.
 Whilst doing this the children are exposed to music from these locations and given the opportunity to sing and dance along to the music.